Buckwheat Chocolate Cake (Gluten-Free + Egg-Free + Dairy-Free)

 I absolutely love baking with buckwheat flour.
 It has a robust, earthy flavor and impressive nutritional profile.
 Paired with a high-quality raw cacao powder and extra virgin olive oil, you get a phytonutrient-rich healing dessert!

-Both buckwheat flour and cacao powder are rich sources of flavonoids and polyphenols.
+Both buckwheat flour and cacao powder are rich sources of polyphenols.
 These compounds have numerous beneficial impacts on different systems in the body.
-Did you know that polyphenols interact with the gut microbiota and act as prebiotics for beneficial bacteria?
-Gut microbiota "eat" these polyphenols and break them down into smaller bioactive compounds that are more easily absorbed into systemic circulation.
-Anything that enhances the growth of beneficial bacteria can help to reduce the numbers of more harmful bacteria.
+Did you know that only about 5 to 10% of polyphenols are absorbed into systemic circulation?
+The remainder interact with gut microbiota and act as prebiotics for beneficial bacteria.
+Gut microbiota "eat" these polyphenols and break them down into smaller bioactive metabolites that are more easily absorbed into systemic circulation.
+These bioactive metabolites exert numerous positive functions on the human body.
+Additionally, anything that enhances the growth of beneficial bacteria can help to reduce the numbers of more harmful bacteria.
 If you want to support immune functions, decrease brain fog, increase energy, and feel more alive, then eat foods daily that help your beneficial gut bacteria thrive.
 Not only do food compounds like resistant starches do this, but plant chemicals like polyphenols do as well!

 This cake recipe is an adaption of the Blackberry Buckwheat Olive Oil Cake recipe from my Nourishing Meals Cookbook.
 It is an excellent gluten-free, nut-free, and vegan cake if you are a buckwheat lover like myself.
 You can double this recipe and turn the cake into a delicious layered cake using this Chocolate Avocado Frosting between and around the layers (you'll need a double batch of the frosting too).